 CoM takes compliance with the federal and state false claims laws seriously.
 Any employee who becomes aware of a violation or potential violation of such laws, or any fraudulent or potentially fraudulent conduct for that matter, is expected to report the same immediately.
-Employees, including CoM management, contractors, and agents, should review, understand, and follow the Reporting Allegations policy (CPO-4) [link to policy], found on the Drexel University Policy Directory, which sets forth general procedures for reporting and investigating suspected fraud.
+Employees, including CoM management, contractors, and agents, should review, understand, and follow the Reporting Allegations policy (CPO-4), found on the Drexel University Policy Directory, which sets forth general procedures for reporting and investigating suspected fraud.
 Employees may direct questions regarding the policy to their immediate supervisors or to Drexel's Chief Compliance Officer.

 CoM encourages employees initially to report compliance concerns to their immediate supervisors, when appropriate.
 In the alternative, reports may be made to Drexel's Compliance Hotline -- 866.358.1010 or on the web at EthicsPoint Hotline Link or directly to the Chief Compliance Officer at 267.359.5598.

 Any information that employees provide to their supervisors, or any member of the administration or the Chief Compliance Officer, will be kept in confidence to the extent feasible under the applicable federal and state laws and regulations.
 In the event of a government investigation or lawsuit, or if the need otherwise arises for CoM to disclose the information, such information may be disclosed at the direction of legal counsel.